Partnership Advice from Small Business Owners

 What advice would you give to entrepreneurs considering a business partnership?

 Write a partnership agreement.
-The biggest deal of all is the partnership agreement.
+The biggest deal is the partnership agreement.
 It’s like wedding vows and a pre-nup (but not as romantic).
 The value of your business is maintaining a strong relationship between you and your partner every day.
 If that is strong, your relationship with your customers will also be strong.

 What do you wish you had done differently?

 There is not that much I would do differently, but I do need to remind myself to give props to my partners as much as possible.
-I want to practice gratefulness in what they do everyday.
+I want to practice gratefulness in what they do every day.
 And, I want to make sure we are connected as much as reasonable.

 Shamita Dhar of Coyote Coast Youth & Family Counseling

-partnership adviceShamita and her business partners co-own a counseling business that provides therapeutic support services to teens and families experiencing emotional, behavioral and substance-related difficulties.
+Shamita and her business partners co-own a counseling business that provides therapeutic support services to teens and families experiencing emotional, behavioral, and substance-related difficulties.

 Why did you decide to go into business with other people?